 If you’re writing about data, put the numbers in context.
-If you’re writing about a Mailchimp user, give the reader plenty of information about the company’s stage, workflow, results, and values.
+If you’re writing about a Mailchimp customer, give the reader plenty of information about the company’s stage, workflow, results, and values.

 Get to the point

 Get to the important stuff right away, and don’t bury the kicker.
 Blog posts should be scannable and easy to digest.
 Break up your paragraphs into short chunks of three or four sentences, and use subheads.
-Our users are busy, and we should always keep that in mind.
+Our customers are busy, and we should always keep that in mind.

 Link it up

 Feel free to link away from Mailchimp if it helps you explain something.

 Make ‘em LOL

 Mailchimp is a fun company, and we want our blog to reflect this.
 Feel free to throw in a joke here and there, or link out to a funny GIF or YouTube video when appropriate.
 Just don’t overdo it.

 Use tags and keywords

 In WordPress, add keywords that apply to your article.
 Look through existing posts for common tags.
 If you’re not sure if a word should be a tag, it probably shouldn’t.

 Include images in your blog posts when it makes sense.
 If you’re explaining how to use Mailchimp, include screenshots to illustrate your point.
 Make sure to use alt text.